lguzzon-scratchbook/gdb/WHITEPAPER.md

 ## Abstract
 GenosDB is a lightweight, decentralized peer-to-peer (P2P) graph database designed for real-time Web3 applications.
 Built with modern web technologies, it integrates a flexible graph data model, real-time P2P synchronization via GenosRTC, advanced query capabilities, and robust security through Role-Based Access Control (RBAC) and WebAuthn authentication.
 Its modular architecture leverages WebRTC, Nostr, MessagePack, and Last-Write-Wins (LWW) Conflict-Free Replicated Data Types (CRDTs) to ensure scalability, performance, and developer simplicity.
 This whitepaper explores GenosDB’s architecture, query system, extensible modules, security features, and use cases, positioning it as a cornerstone for decentralized applications like collaborative tools, real-time streaming platforms, and distributed data systems.

+To protect intellectual property, the source code is not publicly shared; instead, GenosDB is distributed as a free minified bundle via NPM and CDN, along with comprehensive public documentation and unit tests.
+This approach builds trust through transparency in functionality and rigorous testing, while safeguarding proprietary algorithms.
+With a focus on future adoption, GenosDB offers a compelling solution for enterprises and developers seeking secure, scalable, and cost-effective decentralized data management.

 ## 1. Introduction
 The Web3 era demands decentralized, serverless data management solutions that prioritize real-time performance, security, and scalability.
 Traditional databases, reliant on centralized infrastructure, are ill-suited for P2P applications requiring low-latency synchronization and trustless operation.
 GenosDB addresses these challenges with a browser-native graph database that leverages WebRTC for P2P communication, Nostr for peer discovery, and LWW-CRDTs for conflict resolution.
 Its intuitive API, advanced query capabilities, modular extensibility, and cryptographic security make it ideal for building secure, scalable Web3 applications with minimal complexity.

 This whitepaper details GenosDB’s technical architecture, query system, module ecosystem, and practical applications, drawing from its public APIs and documentation ([github.com/estebanrfp/gdb](https://github.com/estebanrfp/gdb)).
-By offering free minified builds via NPM and CDN, and fostering an active community (@estebanrfp), GenosDB aims to accelerate Web3 adoption while protecting its core intellectual property.
+To protect intellectual property, the source code is not shared publicly; instead, GenosDB is offered as a free minified bundle via NPM and CDN, enabling unrestricted use while maintaining proprietary control over core algorithms.
+Public unit tests and comprehensive documentation ensure transparency and build confidence in its reliability.
+By fostering an active community (@estebanrfp), GenosDB aims to accelerate Web3 adoption, positioning itself as a future leader in decentralized data solutions for acquisition and enterprise integration.

 ## 2. Architecture
 GenosDB’s architecture is modular and optimized for browser environments, integrating a graph database engine, P2P streaming, security, and persistence layers.